 - SCALE PRIORITY

-- Specifies the priority with which an instance will scale into the cloud.
+- Only affects Docker Provisioning.
+Specifies the priority with which an instance will scale into the cloud.
 A lower priority number means this cloud integration will take scale precedence over other cloud integrations in the group.

 - APPLIANCE URL